hytechclub/web-102/Week05/Challenges.md

 # Booleans and Conditionals Challenges
 First, create a new HTML file and a new JS file.
 The HTML file should link to the JS file.
 Then, complete the following challenges.

-## Simple Chat Bot
-Add a button to the HTML page.
-When clicked, ask the user to enter a message for the chat bot.
-Create at least 5 responses to five different messages.
-If the user enters a message the program does not recognize, it should display "I do not understand your message".

-### Examples
-If the user enters "Hello", the chatbot could respond with "Goodbye".
-If the user enters "How are you?" the chatbot could respond with "I am well, thank you".

-The specific messages/responses are up to you to decide!

 ## Quiz Me
 Add a button to the HTML page.
 When clicked, the program should ask the user at least 3 questions that have correct answers.
 If the user answers all of the questions correctly, the program should display a message saying they passed.
 If the user does NOT answer all questions correctly, the program should display a message saying they did NOT pass.